 Enoki Beef Rolls

-If you’re craving for an easy weeknight meal, these Enoki Beef Rolls are the perfect answer.
+If you’re craving for an easy weeknight meal or appetizer, these Enoki Beef Rolls are the perfect answer.
+It’s tender beef stuffed with chewy mushrooms -all drenched with velvety eggs and an umami-bombed sauce.

 Enoki Beef Rolls